The game Inverted Dice™

 2 2 2 2 2 is 19 since 21 − 2 = 19.

-+ How to play the game
++ Rules of the game

 The structure of the game is very similar to that of Yahtzee, with a similar score chart, five dice, and three rolls (or fewer) per turn.
 The rules can be downloaded here.